tsostarics/ftpals/README.md

 ## Documentation

-The source files used for scraping the video metadata are available in the `R/` folder and prepended with `scrape_`.
-The files used to implement the genetic algorithm are prepended with `GA_`.
-Note that these aren’t exported by the package though, but they’re available to look at or fork.
-I do provide the `create_palette()` function that will generate a new palette for a given YouTube video ID (the part that comes after `watch?v=` in the URL).
-This function isn’t limited to THE FIRST TAKE videos, it should work for any YouTube video.
-This package only needs RCurl to download data, it doesn’t use rvest or the YouTube API.
+The source files used for scraping the video metadata are available in the `R/scrape_utils` directory and prepended with `scrape_`.
+The files used to implement the genetic algorithm are similarly in `R/GA_utils` and prepended with `GA_`.
+Note that these aren’t exported by the package, but they’re available to look at.

 I won’t strongly commit to the actual effectiveness of every palette, but I think some turned out nice!